WICG/turtledove/FLEDGE.md

 { 'keys': {
       'key1': arbitrary_json,
       'key2': arbitrary_json,
+      ...},
+  'perInterestGroupData': {
+      'name1': {
+          'priorityVector': {
+              'signal1': number,
+              'signal2': number,
               ...}
+      },
+      ...
   }
+}
 ```

 and the server must include the HTTP response header `X-fledge-bidding-signals-format-version: 2`.
 If the server does not include the header, the response will assumed to be an in older format, where the response is only the contents of the `keys` dictionary.

-The value of each key that an interest group has in its `trustedBiddingSignalsKeys` list will be passed to the interest group's generateBid() function as the `trustedBiddingSignals` parameter.
+The value of each key that an interest group has in its `trustedBiddingSignalsKeys` list will be passed from the `keys` dictionary to the interest group's generateBid() function as the `trustedBiddingSignals` parameter.
 Values missing from the JSON object will be set to null.
 If the JSON download fails, or there are no `trustedBiddingSignalsKeys` or `trustedBiddingSignalsUrl` in the interest group, then the `trustedBiddingSignals` argument to generateBid() will be null.

+The `perInterestGroupData` dictionary contains optional data for interest groups whose names were included in the request URL.
+The `priorityVector` will be used as the priority for an interest group, if that interest group has `enableBiddingSignalsPrioritization` set to `true` in its definition.
+See [Prioritizing Interest Groups](#35-prioritizing-interest-groups) for more information.

 Similarly, sellers may want to fetch information about a specific creative, e.g. the results of some out-of-band ad scanning system.
 This works in much the same way, with the base URL coming from the `trustedScoringSignalsUrl` property of the seller's auction configuration object.
 However, it has two sets of keys: "renderUrls=url1,url2,..." and "adComponentRenderUrls=url1,url2,..." for the main and adComponent renderUrls bids offered in the auction.
 It is up to the client how and whether to aggregate the fetches with the URLs of multiple bidders.
 The response to this request should be in the form: